alachins/raisd/README.md

 FASTA-to-VCF conversion
 -----------------------
 As of version 2.6, RAiSD can also parse and process FASTA files.
-This is achieved by converting the input FASTA file to VCF format.
-RAiSD also generates the VCF file, which can be used for future runs using RAiSD or any other tool.
+This is achieved by converting the input FASTA file to VCF format orior to processing.
+RAiSD generates the VCF file, which can be used in future runs to skip the conversion step.
 When processing FASTA files, up to two outgroups can be provided using parameters -C (primary outgroup) and -C2 (secondary outgroup).
-When no outgroup sequence is provided, the very first sequence in the file is used as outgroup (and is also included in the generated VCF file).
+When no outgroup sequence is provided, the very first sequence in alignment is used as outgroup.
 The outgroup sequence(s) must be included in the FASTA file.
 The -E parameter can be used to terminate execution right after the conversion is completed.
-The -H parameter can be used to set the CHROM field (default: "chrom").
-The steps below desribe the conversion process implemented by RAiSD.
+The -H parameter can be used to provide a string for the CHROM field (default: "chrom").
+The steps below describe the conversion process.

-	a) When no outgroup(s) are given or found in the FASTA file, the first sequence is used.
-In this case, the sequence is also included the generated VCF.
-The outgroup sequences that are provided by the user are only used for the REF field, and not included in the generated VCF as additional samples.
+	a) When no outgroup(s) are given (or found in the FASTA file), the first ingroup sequence is used.
+In this case, this sequence is also included the generated VCF.
+The outgroup sequences that are specified by the user are only used for the REF field and not included in the sample list of the VCF file.
 	b) All ambiguous characters are replaced by N.
-	c) At each position (VCF entry), if the primary outgroup state is not informative, the secondary outgroup state is used.
-If that is not informative as well, then the dominant allele at that position is picked from the ingroup.
+	c) At each position x (VCF line, POS: x), when the primary outgroup state is not informative (gap, N, or different than all ingroup states at position x), the secondary outgroup state is used for the REF field.
+If the secondary outgroup state is not informative as well, the igroup dominant allele at position x is used for the REF field.
-	d) Gaps and N's are represented by '.'.
-	e) At each position, the ALT field is the first ingroup state that is different from the REF.
-If no valid ingroup state exists, i.e., all are gaps or N's or the REF state, then the ALT field is arbitrarily set to f)
+	d) At each position x, the first ingroup state that differs from the REF state is used for the ALT field.
+If no valid ingroup state exists (all ingroup states are gaps, Ns, or the REF state), the ALT field is arbitrarily set to a valid DNA state (excluding REF).

-The outgroup sequence(s) is used to set the REF field per VCF line.
-When the state at some position x in the primary outgroup sequence is not informative, then the state at position x of the secondary outgroup is used.
+	e) Per sample entry, all ALT states in the ingroup are set to 1, all remaining states are set to 0, and all gaps and N's are represented by '.'.

 Changelog